1929 Seagrave 75-foot Aerial Ladder Truck . .

 How I came to build this Aerial Ladder Truck

 I had come up with the idea to build the Old Central Fire Station, and in the research for a pre-1932 pumper truck found the 1928-1930 Seagrave pumpers.
 I liked the look of the elliptical water tank (which became oval in LEGO), I did a lot of google searches for "1930 Seagrave", "1928 Seagrave", and "1929 Seagrave".
 The "1929 Seagrave" search found not only nice pumpers, but it also turn up this surviving 1929 Seagrave 75-foot Aerial Ladder Truck.
 I couldn't get it out of my head!
 So I started to design it 6 studs wide, what a nightmare!!
 I worked on it and worked on it, and I still wasn't happy!
 The front on the "Tractor" is lifted from my pumper, but to get that airy/open look of the ladder trailer, there was some work.
 But, most of the problems/challenges were centered on the "triple point" of the dualies, fifth wheel, and the ladder's turntable base.
 There are 25 pages of trial drawings of this problem in my LEGO design notebook, I just counted them.
-There four paths of CAD, 20+ files, some to full soultions that I just wasn't happy with.
+There four paths of CAD, 20+ files, some to full solutions that I just wasn't happy with.
 To get this level of good looking, working details in a 6 stud wide, it's hard.
 For 3 months I worked on this problem off and on.
 My brain would not let me off the "hook" (sorry!).
-I can very honestly say the is by far the best LEGO 6 stud wide vehicle I have ever designed!
+I can very honestly say that this is by far the best LEGO 6 stud wide vehicle I have ever designed!
 And I have certainly designed dozens.

 The Home of Republic of Texas Navy in LEGOs is right here on MOCpages.